NOTE 1 – ACCOUNTING POLICIES

 INTEREST BEARING DEPOSITS - TIME — Interest bearing deposits - time consist of deposits with original maturities of 3 months or more.

-CAPITALIZED MORTGAGE LOAN SERVICING RIGHTS — During the first quarter of 2017, we adopted the fair value method of accounting for our capitalized mortgage loan servicing rights pursuant to Financial Accounting Standards Board (‘‘FASB’’) Accounting Standards Codification topic 860 – ‘‘Transfers and Servicing’’.
+CAPITALIZED MORTGAGE LOAN SERVICING RIGHTS — During the first quarter of 2017, we adopted the fair value method of accounting for our capitalized mortgage loan servicing rights pursuant to Financial Accounting Standards Board (“FASB”) Accounting Standards Codification topic 860 – “Transfers and Servicing”.
 Prior to January 1, 2017, we were accounting for our capitalized mortgage loan servicing rights under the amortization method.
 We adopted the fair value method using a modified retrospective adjustment to beginning accumulated deficit.
 The impact of the adoption of the fair value method is summarized in the table below under Adoption of New Accounting Standards.
 The adjustments below reflect the recording of a $0.54 million increase in the fair value of our capitalized mortgage loan servicing rights with a $0.19 million reduction in deferred tax assets, net for a net impact on accumulated deficit and total equity of $0.35 million.

 We recognize as separate assets the rights to service mortgage loans for others.
 The fair value of capitalized mortgage loan servicing rights has been determined based upon fair value indications for similar servicing.
 Under the fair value method we measure capitalized mortgage loan servicing rights at fair value at each reporting date and report changes in fair value of capitalized mortgage loan servicing rights in earnings in the period in which the changes occur and are included in mortgage loan servicing, net in the Consolidated Statements of Operations.
 The fair values of capitalized mortgage loan servicing rights are subject to significant fluctuations as a result of changes in estimated and actual prepayment speeds and default rates and losses.
 Prior to January 1, 2017, capitalized mortgage loan servicing rights were amortized in proportion to and over the period of estimated net loan servicing income.
 We assessed capitalized mortgage loan servicing rights for impairment based on the fair value of those rights.
 For purposes of measuring impairment, the characteristics used included interest rate, term and type.
 Amortization of and changes in the impairment reserve on capitalized mortgage loan servicing rights were included in mortgage loan servicing, net in the Consolidated Statements of Operations.